 - Potting soil

-- In warmer regions (zone 7 and above) where winter weather is relatively mild, sweet peas can be sown in fall.
+- In warmer regions (Zone 7 and above) where winter weather is relatively mild, sweet peas can be sown in fall.
 Everywhere else, sow in late winter/early spring.
-Soak the seeds in water for 8-10 hours before sowing.
+Soak the seeds in water for 24 hours before sowing.
 This softens the seed coat and speeds up the sprouting process.

 - While the seeds are soaking, fill your planting pots with good quality potting soil.
 Sweet peas produce abundant roots, so use the deepest pots you can find.
-Root trainers and 4 inch pots are ideal.
+Root trainers and 4-inch (10 cm) pots are ideal.

-- Sow 2 seeds per pot, poking them a half inch into the soil with your finger.
+- Sow two seeds per pot, poking them a half-inch (1.25 cm) into the soil with your finger.

-- Once plant are 4-6 inches tall, pinch out the central growing tip, just above a leaf joint, leaving just two or three leaf nodes.
+- Once plant are 4 to 6 inches (10 to 15 cm) tall, pinch out the central growing tip, just above a leaf joint, leaving just two or three leaf nodes.
 This will encourage the plant to branch vigorously from the base.

 - Vines grow rapidly and require a strong structure to climb.
-Place tall posts roughly 8 feet apart down the row and attach either Hortonova netting or 6 foot tall metal fencing for them to scramble up.
+Place tall posts roughly 8 feet (2.4 m) apart down the row and attach either Hortonova netting or 6-foot-tall (1.8 m) metal fencing for them to scramble up.

-- Plant seedlings out around the last spring frost in two rows, one on either side of the trellis, roughly 8 inches apart down the row.
-As the vines explode into lush growth, it is important to keep them tied to their trellises.
-Once the vines get going, sweet peas can grow over a foot a week.
+- Plant seedlings out around the last spring frost in two rows, one on each side of the trellis, roughly 8 inches (20 cm) apart down the row.
+As the vines explode into lush growth, it's important to keep them tied to their trellises.
+Once the vines get going, sweet peas can grow more than a foot (30.5 cm) a week.

 - For the longest vase life, pick when there are at least two unopened flowers at the tip of a stem.
 Add flower food to the water to extend vase life.
-To prolong blooming, it's important that plants don't set seed, so be sure to harvest and deadhead the flowers frequently.
+To prolong blooming, it's important that you keep plants from setting seed, so be sure to harvest and deadhead the flowers frequently.